factn/reality-reliability/model_summary.md

 So far, we have assumed a 'god view' where we have access to all claims from all agents.
 In practice, however, we may only be connected to a limited number of agents.

-For various reasons we believe it may be useful to consider a network of agents where every agent is performing these kind of evaluations on the messages received from other agents and then preferentialy emitting what they consider to be important, valid messages.
+For various reasons we believe it may be useful to consider a network of agents where every agent is performing these kind of evaluations on the messages received from other agents and then preferentially emitting what they consider to be important, valid messages.
 Each agent may also be initiating measurements or claims.
 In such a case we can consider the entropy of the system as a whole.

 Early investigations suggest that when the 'reality' is held fixed, the messages sent by the network of agents eventually settles to a low-entropy equilibrium with low activity, but jumps to a high activity as soon as the underlying reality changes and measurements become low likelihood.

-We also wish to explore how resistant such a network would be to 'rogue' agents who, whether through malice or incompetance, tend to emit claims of low validity, and how we can refine the agent and world models to make the overall network more resistant to such attacks.
+We also wish to explore how resistant such a network would be to 'rogue' agents who, whether through malice or incompetence, tend to emit claims of low validity, and how we can refine the agent and world models to make the overall network more resistant to such attacks.

 ### Some example domains